 The course covers advanced methods of analysis for structural systems.
 Topics include introduction to the force method, displacement (stiffness) method, slope-deflection and moment distribution.
 The stiffness method is then expanded upon to include derivation of structure stiffness matrices by the deformation approach.
 Influence lines are described and reviewed.
 Students are introduced to plastic theory of structures and bounding theorems.

-2. Understand advanced structural analysis utilising structure stiffness matrices
+2. Apply advanced structural analysis utilising structure stiffness matrices.

-3. Understand plastic theory of structures and bounding theorems.
+3. Discuss plastic theory of structures and bounding theorems.

-5. Apply sound techniques to the analysis of complex structures and discuss relevant outcomes with respect to design, sustainability and community expectations.
+5. Analyse complex structures using appropriate techniques and discuss relevant outcomes with respect to design, sustainability and community expectations.

 Advanced methods of analysis for structural systems: